 I had not even considered the consequences of infrastructure damage.
 Like my wife, I now think about all the various bridges I cross regularly.
 Not only that, but I also have developed about 20+ different potential routes home in the event of a shaker.

 Part of an earthquake emergency kit should be a plan of travel, Kids in school?
 How are you going to get to them?
 What could potentially keep you from being able to?
 How are you going to plan around this?
 Develop it and drive it.
 And...

 Have a designated meetup place for loved ones

 The “Have A Way Home” above actually involves more than just your path, but others as well.
 However, you ought to also have a designated place for all your loved ones to meet up at.
 Since geography varies from area to area, it is not possible in the limited space I have here, I do advise picking a place that makes sense.
 The local mall is probably not an ideal place to meet up after an earthquake.
-Furthermore, choose somewhere that will likely not be obstructed by falling debris, power lines and such, and is easily vehicle accessible.
+Furthermore, choose somewhere that will likely not be obstructed by falling debris, power lines, and such, and is easy vehicle access.

 Half a tank of gas (or better) at all times in your vehicles